 Literature on market success factors emphasizes the importance of marketing for achieving new product success.
-The level of marketing skills adequacy, along with the level of technical skills adequacy, is the factor that is positively related to new product success.
-Marketing skills are recognized as a determinant of market success and as a source of competitive advantage.
-When developing and introducing a new product, it is essential to conduct market research, to test the product prior to its introduction while also informing potential customers about the product and its characteristics and encouraging them to buy it.
+The level of marketing skills adequacy, along with the level of technical skills adequacy, is the factor that is positively related to new product success.4 Marketing skills are recognized as a determinant of market success5 and as a source of competitive advantage.6 When developing and introducing a new product, it is essential to conduct market research, to test the product prior to its introduction while also informing potential customers about the product and its characteristics and encouraging them to buy it.
 This applies to both incremental and radical innovations

 Marketing is an integral part of the new product development process.
 It is difficult to assess innovativeness only by investment in R&D and/or marketing, as both are industry specific.
-New product development in some industries is dominated by R&D while to others market research and other marketing activities may be crucial.
+New product development in some industries is dominated by R&D while to others market research and other marketing activities7 may be crucial.
 Accordingly, investment in marketing and design needs to be higher for the development of such products.

 Another issue with investment in R&D and marketing is that it is difficult to conclude if these activities indicate a greater level of innovativeness or represent nothing but budget spending.
-The results of the Booz Allen Hamilton annual study highlight the importance of how the money is spent rather than how much money is spent.
+The results of the Booz Allen Hamilton annual study highlight the importance of how the money is spent rather than how much money is spent.8 uct and marketing innovation.

-Companies with a high level of new product development resources benefit most from integrating R&D and marketing activities, i.e. their integration contributes to market success.
-There is also the finding of meta analysis according to which a higher level of integration is not necessarily a good way to improve new product performance.

-Considering the importance of marketing activities for new product development, its introduction to the market as well as market success, one can understand the relationship between product and marketing innovation.
 Introduction of marketing innovation is an integral part of overall innovation activities.

+Companies with a high level of new product development resources benefit most from integrating R&D and marketing activities, i.e. their integration contributes to market success.9 There is also the finding of meta analysis according to which a higher level of integration is not necessarily a good way to improve new product performance.10

+Considering the importance of marketing activities for new product development, its introduction to the market as well as market success, one can understand the relationship between prod-